jeremyosborne/dnpk/README.md

     * Attribute value calculations assume some relative `effective` value being computed and returned as a result.
 A `base` prefix should be used to find attribute values on entities that are not modified within expected context.
         * Example: `army.strength(someArmy)` would return the value of that army's effective strength with all relative things considered, where as `army.strengthBase(someArmy)` would return the base, unmodified value of that unit.

-## Configuration options
+## Runtime configuration options

 [Configuration is assumed to be passed from the environment.](https://12factor.net/config)

+Modules the make use of runtime configuration settings should list those within their module docs under the `## Runtime configuration options` heading.

+### Configuration options that are not module specific

-* Set `DEBUG=[some glob expression]` to manage which [debug](https://www.npmjs.com/package/debug) messages are shown.
+* Set `DEBUG=dnpk/*` to show all logging messages specific to this application.
-* All application modules should namespace their debugging with `dnpk/` to aid with ignoring third party module messages. `DEBUG=dnpk/*` should capture just the messages reported from this application.
 * `NODE_PATH=src` must be applied to the environment of all executables (app, tests, etc.) using this application or modules within this application to allow a "local module" style of importing vs. the horrendously brittle `../../../` relative path reference to other modules.
-* `RULES_NAME_DEFAULT=classic` can be used to switch the default set of rules governing game mechanics.